codingMustache/codingMustache/README.md

 ## Joke of the Day

-Feeling pretty proud of myself.
-The Sesame Street puzzle I bought said 3-5 years, but I finished it in 18 months.
+I used to hate facial hair, but then it grew on me.

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. Broadwell
+ 1. Zilog Z80
- 2. Coffee Lake
+ 2. Intel 8088
- 3. Skylake
+ 3. Yamaha YM2612
- 4. Sandy Bridge
+ 4. Motorola 68000

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Motorola 68000
 </details>